bytepriyansh/IITB-Hackathon/README.md

-# ✨ Animated Frontend Showcase Website
+# ✨ IITB HACKATHON HACKATHON WEBSITE

 This is a fully animated, visually immersive, and interaction-rich frontend-only website built using modern web technologies.
 It showcases advanced UI/UX principles with stunning transitions, parallax effects, animated graphs, responsive carousels, and more.